 This course provides an expanded knowledge base for delivering nursing care to individuals of various ages.
 Emphasis is placed on developing the nurse's role as provider of care, manager of care, and member of the discipline of nursing.
 Upon completion, students should be able to participate in the delivery of nursing care for individuals with common alterations in health.
 Clinical experiences will include critical care and acute care across the life span.
+Clinical experiences will include acute care of individuals across the life span in hospital inpatient units.
 Prerequisite: NUR 110.
-Corequisites: BIO 169, ENG 111.
+Corequisites: BIO 169 and ENG 111.